acoetzer/studies/networkingStudies/theCompleteNetworkingFundamentalsCourse_YourCCNAstart-DevidBombal/section4_TcpIpModel.md

 * Basically they are agreeing on certain parameters such as sequence numbers or how much data they can send and then a HTTP Packet is sent into the network.

 ## HTTP Packet
-* When looking at the HTTP packet, we see a specific interface recieves that frame gig1/0/4 and the is then forwarded out gig1/0/2.
+* When looking at the HTTP packet, we see a specific interface recieves that frame gig1/0/4 which is a physical port and the is then forwarded out the port gig1/0/2.

 <br>